versett/eslint-plugin-versett/README.md

 ## Usage

 Each config file helps you start linting a project by just using the preconfigured configurations.
 Currently there are 4 types of configurations available as below:
-* `jsNode` - for Node projects using Javascript
+* `plugin:@versett/eslint-plugin-versett/jsNode` - for Node projects using Javascript
-* `jsReact` - for React projects using Javascript
+* `plugin:@versett/eslint-plugin-versett/jsReact` - for React projects using Javascript
-* `tsNode` - for Node projects using Typescript
+* `plugin:@versett/eslint-plugin-versett/tsNode` - for Node projects using Typescript
-* `tsReact` - for React projects using Typescript
+* `plugin:@versett/eslint-plugin-versett/tsReact` - for React projects using Typescript

 ### Installation

-For using one of these configurations you have to add this repository to your `package.json` file which you can do by running the following command:
 ```
 yarn add --dev @versett/eslint-plugin-versett
 ```